 The Heiress (1949), 115 minutes, D: William Wyler

-A great romantic drama based on Henry James' 1881 novella Washington Square, with an icy musical score from Aaron Copland.
-In 19th century New York City, a plain, repressed, shy and virginal 'heiress' daughter Catherine Sloper (Olivia de Havilland) of a wealthy, arrogant, imperiously abusive, and domineering, widowed, patriarchal physician Dr. Sloper (Ralph Richardson) becomes a spinster, after her young, first love toward a handsome, but penniless, mysterious suitor and mercenary, scheming fortune hunter Morris Townsend (Montgomery Clift) is thwarted by her stern, tyrannically-selfish father, who denies the bride-to-be her inheritance.
+A great romantic drama based on Henry James' 1880 novella Washington Square, with an icy musical score from Aaron Copland.
+In mid-19th century New York City, a plain, repressed, shy and virginal 'heiress' daughter Catherine Sloper (Olivia de Havilland) lives with her wealthy, arrogant, imperiously abusive, and domineering, widowed, patriarchal physician Dr. Sloper (Ralph Richardson).
+She remains a spinster, after her young, first love toward a handsome, but penniless, mysterious suitor and mercenary, scheming fortune hunter Morris Townsend (Montgomery Clift) is thwarted by her stern, tyrannically-selfish father, who threatens to deny the bride-to-be her inheritance.
 Pitifully, she is jilted on the night of their elopement.
 Over many years, her anger is suppressed and simmers, and surfaces when insincere scoundrel Townsend returns and again asks for her hand in marriage.
 With rational, cold, controlled rage, she turns the tables on him in the final, chilling scene.

 Kind Hearts and Coronets (1949, UK), 106 minutes, D: Robert Hamer

 On the Town (1949), 98 minutes, D: Gene Kelley and Stanley Donen

 The Reckless Moment (1949), 82 minutes, D: Max Ophuls